elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 #### Updated

-- Update Trivy Operator Dashboard to improve the user experience
+- **Update Trivy Operator Dashboard to improve the user experience.**
-- Another network policy fix for Harbor to allow garbage collection
+- **Another network policy fix for Harbor to allow garbage collection.**
-- Fixed duplicate exception for falco alerts
+- **Fixed duplicate exception for falco alerts.**
-- Update Falco rules and falco alert exceptions
+- **Update Falco rules and falco alert exceptions.**

 #### Changed

-- Change Trivy Operator Dashboard to only count image states once per image instead for each namespace and resource
+- **Change Trivy Operator Dashboard to only count image states once per image instead for each namespace and resource.**

 ### v0.30.0